Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 (Routing) >
 ```

-Sucess :partying_face:
+Success, we are in :partying_face:

 # Getting access to linux shell

-When connecting to the switch, by default we log into a dedicated CLI with only has a very limited amount of commands.
+When connecting to the switch, by default we log into a networking specific command line interface
+and not a linux shell.
+This CLI is very similar to the one use [by Dell for there S4048-ON System](https://www.dell.com/support/manuals/en-ca/dell-emc-os-9/s4048-on-9.14.2.5-cli-pub/accessing-the-command-line?guid=guid-b40fe3d9-62ea-46a3-9f3b-3e27868415f1&lang=en-us).

+By entering the `?` character was can view all available commands.
 ```
-TODO ?
+(Routing) >?

+enable                   Enter into user privilege mode. help                     Display help for various special keys. logout                   Exit this session.
+Any unsaved changes are lost. password                 Change an existing user's password. ping                     Send ICMP echo packets to a specified IP address. quit                     Exit this session.
+Any unsaved changes are lost. show                     Display Switch Options and Settings. telnet                   Telnet to a remote host.
 ```
-To expand the available commands we need to enter `enable` to turn on priviledge commands.
-We now have many more commands available to us.
+By default we are logged in an unprivileged mode, as signified by the `>` in out prompt.
+We can elevate our privileged level by using the `enable` command, this also expands
+our available commands.
+We can also confirmed we have entered privileged mode thanks to the `#` in our prompt.

 ```
-TODO ?
+(Routing) >enable

+(Routing) #?

+application              Start or stop an application. arp                      Purge a dynamic or gateway ARP entry. bcmsh                    Enter into BCM Shell boot                     Marks the given image as active for subsequent
+                         re-boots.
+cablestatus              Isolate the problem in the cable attached to an
+                         interface.
+capture                  Enable CPU packets capturing. clear                    Reset configuration to factory defaults. configure                Enter into Global Config Mode. copy                     Uploads or Downloads file. debug                    Configure debug flags. delete                   Deletes the given image or the language pack file. dir                      Display directory information. disconnect               Close remote console session(s). dot1x                    Configure dot1x privileged exec parameters. enable                   Set the password for the enable privilege level. erase                    Erase configuration file. exit                     To exit from the mode. filedescr                Sets text description for a given image. help                     Display help for various special keys. hostname                 Change the system hostname. ip                       Configure IP parameters. linuxsh                  Enter into Linux Shell logout                   Exit this session.
+Any unsaved changes are lost. network                  Configuration for inband connectivity. ping                     Send ICMP echo packets to a specified IP address. quit                     Exit this session.
+Any unsaved changes are lost. release                  To release IP Address. reload                   Reset the switch. renew                    To renew IP Address. script                   Apply/Delete/List/Show/Validate Configuration Scripts. serviceport              Specify the serviceport parameters / protocol. set                      Set Router Parameters. show                     Display Switch Options and Settings. snmp-server              Configure SNMP server parameters. sshcon                   Configure SSH connection parameters. telnet                   Telnet to a remote host. telnetcon                Configure telnet connection parameters. terminal                 Set terminal line parameters. traceroute               Trace route to destination. udld                     Reset UDLD disabled interfaces. vlan                     Type 'vlan database' to enter into VLAN mode. watchdog                 Enable/Disable/Clear watchdog timer settings. write                    Configures save options.
 ```

-Unfortuantly, this is still a basic CLI and I would rather the full power of a linux shell.
+Unfortunately, this a dedicated CLI and I would like to have access to the full linux shell.
-We can escape this CLI mode and access the linux shell by using `linuxsh` in this priviliedged mode.
+Now that we are in privilege mode We can escape this CLI mode and access the linux shell by using `linuxsh`.
 ```
-TODO ?
+(Routing) #linuxsh
+Trying 127.0.0.1...

+Connected to 127.0.0.1

+Linux System Login

+# pwd
+/mnt/application
 ```

+To recap :
 {{< figure
     src="images/d2020/cli.svg"
-    caption="Priviledge escalation using the CLI to get the root linux shell."
+    caption="Privilege escalation using the CLI to get the root linux shell."
     alt=""
     >}}

-I can now fell home.
+I can now fell right at home.

 # Reducing noise